 Next year we have decided that we want to try a different Christmas experience with the Children.
-Lapland UK has been perfect for Ethan because how the day is staged means there is now queuing, which for us means no distress.
-If we do return I want Little E to be older to enjoy it more and be able to take part in the ice skating.
+Lapland UK has been perfect for Ethan.
+How the day is staged means there is no queuing, which for us means no distress.
+If we do return I want Little E to be older to enjoy it more.
+I would love for her to be able to take part in the ice skating.

-Lapland UK is a very expensive experience but if you break down what it is included in the price of the child’s ticket I don’t think it is that bad if you pay the lower price for tickets.
-I do think that you shouldn’t be charged for the photo with Father Christmas, I think that should be factored in to the adult price.
-You also pay the same price for a child over one when they clearly can’t take part in all of the village activities.
+Lapland UK is a very expensive experience.
+If you break down what it is included in the price of the child’s ticket I don’t think it is that bad if you pay the lower price for tickets.
+I do think that you shouldn’t be charged for the photo with Father Christmas.
+I think that should be factored into the adult price.
+You also pay the same price for a child over one even though they can’t take part in all of the village activities.
 I think that perhaps children under two or three should be a lower rate.

 If you can only experience Lapland UK once I would say wait until your child is 4 or over.
 This way they will get the full benefit of the day.